invana/invana.github.io/_positions/python-intern-unified-fraemwork-for-accessing-data.md

 - video search ([youtube](https://developers.google.com/youtube/v3/quickstart/python))
 - Wikipedia ([Wikipedia-API/](https://github.com/martin-majlis/Wikipedia-API/) or [Wikipedia](https://github.com/goldsmith/Wikipedia))
 - Thesaurus (https://github.com/Manwholikespie/thesaurus-api)
+- GeoLocation
 - and more..

 This framework make the developers communicate and map the data between different sources.
+- The framework should gather data and map the data
 ##### Requirements

 - Solid understanding and coding experience with Python 3x (we don't teach you python)